 Current legislation requires that all those who undertake chainsaw operations within the canopy of a tree from rope and harness must be appropriately trained and qualified.
-The training course offered by the College equips the candidate to undertake an industry-compliant ‘Certificate of Competence’ assessment.
+The training course offered by Derby College Group equips the candidate to undertake an industry-compliant ‘Certificate of Competence’ assessment.

 You will need to be at least 18 years of age and should hold a ‘Certificate of Competence’ in the following units: